melange-re/melange-re.github.io/docs/learn.md

 #### Objects with dynamic shape (dictionary-like)

-If you are binding to a JavaScript object that:

-- might or might not add or remove keys
+Sometimes JavaScript objects are used as dictionaries.
+In these cases:

-- contains only values that are of the same type
+- All values stored in the object belong to the same type

-Then it’s not really an object, it’s a dictionary or map.
-Use [Js.Dict](api/js/dict), which contains operations like `get`, `set`, etc. and compiles to a JavaScript object.
+- Key-value pairs can be added or removed at runtime

+For this particular use case of JavaScript objects, Melange exposes a specific type `Js.Dict.t`.
+The values and functions to work with values of this type are defined in the [`Js.Dict`](#todo-fix-me.md) module, with operations like `get`, `set`, etc.

+Values of the type `Js.Dict.t` compile to JavaScript objects.

 #### JavaScript classes